jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 - **Validate certificate expiration**: Verify that the SAML signing certificate configured in your HPE GreenLake workspace has not expired.
 Expired certificates will cause all authentication attempts to fail
 - **Verify certificate matching**: Confirm that the certificate thumbprint in HPE GreenLake matches exactly with the certificate published by your identity provider.
 Even minor discrepancies will prevent successful SAML authentication
 - **Check certificate renewal**: If your identity provider automatically rotates SAML signing certificates, ensure you update the certificate in HPE GreenLake before the old certificate expires to prevent service interruption
 - **Review metadata updates**: To future-proof your HPE GreenLake SAML setup against certificate rotations, configure the federation metadata URL upfront.
-Although automatic retrieval isn't supported yet (as of November 2025—feature in development), this enables seamless updates once available, avoiding manual uploads and downtime.
+Although automatic retrieval isn't supported yet (as of November 2025—feature under consideration), this enables seamless updates once available, avoiding manual uploads and downtime.
 HPE GreenLake fetches metadata statically at config time without auto-refreshing certificates currently.
 If authentication fails post-rotation, verify the URL is reachable and includes the latest `<X509Certificate>` in `<KeyDescriptor use="signing">` (check via browser or curl), then temporarily upload the updated XML file to test SSO.

 > **Best Practice: Proactive Certificate Management**
 >